piranna/piranna.github.io/_posts/2020-04-11-Updates-on-the-freelancer-calculator.md

 freelance contracts), and the increased margins are at expenses of unemployment and retirement mortages and other social beneficts (both provided by goberment taxes or by companies themselves).
-Instead, this calculator shows how much is a safe range to ask for as a freelance, since for the same net salary a company could be earning up to a 20% of costs than contracting an employee, so don't be afraid of asking for high bucks, and in the case of a freelancer not working at the same time as employee, it shows that he should pay a higher freelance quota (80% of freelancers in Spain pay the minimum one due to the small ROI we usually get for it), contract a retirement mortage... or more probably, do both things.
+Instead, this calculator shows how much is a safe range to ask for as a freelance, since for a worker with the same net salary a company could be saving up to a 20% of costs than contracting an employee, so don't be afraid of asking for high bucks, and in the case of a freelancer not working at the same time as employee, it shows that he should pay a higher freelance quota (in Spain, currently you decide your own social security compensation and 80% of freelancers pay the minimum exigible by law due to the small ROI we usually get for it, and so this calculator use that number), pay for a retirement mortage... or more probably, do both things.